and Transmission Lines

 large (about 6 MB); it can be read and printed using the free Adobe

 Acrobat Reader software.
-Only the 2015 version of the course notes should be
+Only the 2015 version of the course notes

-offer a different perspective on a topic that might be more
+books can offer a different perspective on a topic that might be more

 illuminating for some people than the one given in the notes.
 I have